Uberspace/lab/source/guide_gitea.rst

   <RANDOM_64_CHARACTERS_FROM_GENERATOR>
   [isabell@stardust ~]$

-Copy or save the output for later.
+Copy the output for later.

 Gitea configuration file
 -------------------------